-In order to be eligible for hire for these positions, you must complete three online trainings required for all University employees – FERPA, Information Security Essentials, and Preventing Workplace Harassment, and Online Loss Prevention Training.
-After you submit an application, you will be sent an email from ResidenceandGreekLife@nau.edu with instructions for these trainings.
+In order to be eligible for hire for these positions, you must complete four online trainings required for all University employees, FERPA, Information Security Essentials, Preventing Workplace Harassment, and Online Loss Prevention Training.
+After you submit an application, you will be sent an e-mail from Ask.ResLife@nau.edu with instructions for these required trainings.
 To learn more, visit the FAQ page.

 Desk Assistants (DAs) are hired by each residence hall specifically to work at the front desk.
 Job description